 HP 27-d0072 Performance

-Packing an intel Core i7-10700T processor, 16GB RAM and dual storage (512GB SSD + 1TB HDD), the HP 27 Pavilion All-in-One PC provides outstanding performance in real-world use.
-Out-of-the box, the i7-10700T processor will ley you execute several productivity tasks, ranging from Microsoft word, spreadsheet processing, and mid-complex media editing.
+Packing an Intel Core i7-10700T processor, 16GB RAM, and dual storage (512GB SSD + 1TB HDD), the HP 27 Pavilion All-in-One PC provides outstanding performance in real-world use.
+Out-of-the-box, the i7-10700T processor will let you execute several productivity tasks, ranging from Microsoft word, spreadsheet processing, and mid-complex media editing.

-For instance, there isn’t a hint of a lag when you load two dozen chrome tabs and play four 1080p videos simultaneously in the background.
+For instance, there isn’t a hint of a lag when you load two dozen Chrome tabs and play four 1080p videos simultaneously in the background.
 It will easily load your favorite Netflix Series and stream two podcasts in the background without batting an eye.
-Again, the crisp 1080p screen and the B&O makes for a great multimedia all-in-one PC for years on end.
+Again, the crisp 1080p screen and the B&O make for a great multimedia all-in-one PC for years on end.